Detecting quantum non-Gaussianity with a single quadrature

-From a theoretical standpoint, we build upon a Hudson theorem for the wavefunction that we prove in a companion paper \cite{zeros}, which implies that the zeros of quadrature distributions are signatures of non-Gaussianity.
-We show here how to turn these signatures into reliable witnesses.
+From a theoretical standpoint, we build upon a Hudson theorem for the wavefunction, proved in a companion paper \cite{zeros}, which implies that the zeros of quadrature distributions are signatures of non-Gaussianity.
+Here we exploit this conceptual insight to construct witnesses with concrete operational consequences.
 In particular, we demonstrate that there exist states of arbitrarily high non-Gaussianity, as quantified by stellar rank, which can be distinguished by our witnesses from any state of smaller stellar rank with the same energy.
 The key ingredient is a proof that the sets of states with bounded energy and finite stellar rank are compact in the trace norm, which may be of independent interest.

-From an experimental perspective, while quantum tomography based on universal homodyning requires measuring rotated quadratures $\hat q_{\theta}=(\cos\theta)\,\hat x+(\sin\theta)\,\hat p$ for all angles $\theta$ by varying the phase of a local oscillator uniformly at random, our witnesses allow to efficiently retrieve important properties of bosonic quantum systems based on a single choice of quadrature angle, corresponding to a fixed measurement setup.
-We include an analysis of the sample complexity of our protocol, a discussion of experimental prospects, and numerically explore how using more quadrature angles makes our witnesses more robust to noise.
+From an experimental perspective, while full quantum homodyne tomography requires measuring all rotated quadratures, our witnesses utilize only a single quadrature angle, corresponding to a fixed measurement setup.
+We include an analysis of the sample complexity of our protocol, a discussion of experimental prospects, and numerically explore how utilizing more quadrature angles makes our witnesses more robust to noise.
+In particular, if, due to experimental imperfections, data from a single quadrature is insufficient, we show that adding just a single additional quadrature dramatically increases robustness.

-The rest of the paper is structured as follows.
-After providing the necessary background in section \ref{sec:preliminaries}, section~\ref{sec:witness} introduces our non-Gaussianity witnesses based on the zeros of quadrature distributions.
-We further generalize these witnesses to higher degrees of non-Gaussianity in order to witness specific stellar ranks.
-We then propose an experimental protocol in section~\ref{sec:exp} and analyze its sample complexity and its robustness to noise.
-We conclude in section~\ref{sec:discussion} with a discussion of our findings and raise a few open questions.